Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 ### Consider the cost when deciding about optimizations

 We know "premature optimization is the root of all evil".
-But what if you have profiled your application and found a performance bottleneck?
+But what if you have profiled your code and found a performance bottleneck?
 If it's a library and you don't know how it will be used, go crazy with fancy optimizations.
 But if the scope is known, consider the cost (initial development and maintenance) of implementing an optimization.